Nowadays, there are three operating narrow railroad (gauge) railways in the Carpathian region: Beskidska, Vigodksa and Osmoloda-Dariv.

 Travelling the Carpathian narrow gauge railway

 Nowadays the locomotive and two carriages ply the narrow gauge railway from Vygoda to Gorgany twice a week, on Saturday and Sunday.
 In the meantime the tourists use the railway.
-Travellers are offered with a comfortable railway car occupied by soft chairs and the car-convertible without walls at windows.
+Travelers are offered with a comfortable railway car occupied by soft chairs and the car-convertible without walls at windows.

 A full itinerary of the “Carpathian tram” with stops usually runs for eight hours – from 10:00 to 18:00.
 The route passes through such cities as: Vygoda, Shyrkovets, Stary Mizun, Novy Mizun, Dubovy Kut, Solotvyno, Myndunok, Sobol and Magura.